 In March, the company opened 100,000 new positions across its global fulfilment and delivery network to address increasing demands placed on the supply chain by the pandemic.
 After filling those roles, the company announced it would create a further 75,000 jobs to respond to customer demand.
 The company saw overall year-on-year growth of 20% in 2019 before the pandemic hit.
 Questions now arise about where the engine of growth lies for a company with tentacles across much of the world.

-Amazon’s second US headquarters
+Amazon’s investment in second US headquarters

 Amazon achieved net sales of $170.77bn in 2019 in its home market of the US compared with international sales of $74.72bn.
 While the company is headquartered in Seattle alongside fellow tech giant Microsoft, Amazon’s growth in the US is marked by the addition of a second headquarters in Arlington, Virginia.
 Amazon plans to invest $2.5bn in primary and associated development plans for its new Metropolitan Park headquarter campus.
 The company currently has 492 jobs open in Arlington but has said it will create at least 25,000 new full-time positions over the next decade to occupy 270,000m2 of office space.